MercyWangondu/-ICS3203-CAT2-Assembly--Wangondu-Mercy-Mumbi--152063-./README.md

 4. **Number Input**
 - The program uses a predefined sensor_value in the code (e.g., 70).
+- Provide a positive integer as the sensor value.
-- Based on this value and the users input:
+- The program processes this value to determine motor and alarm statuses.
-- If sensor_value > 50: Motor is turned ON, and alarm is triggered.
-- If 30 < sensor_value <= 50: Motor and alarm are both OFF.
-- If sensor_value <= 30: Motor and alarm remain OFF.
 - Outputs are stored in memory and can be printed or observed using a debugger.

+Based on our code:

+- High Level (> 80): Motor ON, Alarm ON.
+- Moderate Level (> 50): Motor OFF, Alarm OFF.
+- Low Level (≤ 50): Motor ON, Alarm OFF.

 ### Example Input and Output
-- Input: 70->Output: Motor: ON, Alarm: TRIGGERED
+- (High Level (Sensor Value > 80))->Input: 85->Output: Motor: ON, Alarm Status: ON
-- Input: 35->Output: Motor: OFF, Alarm: RESET
-- Input: 25->Output: Motor: OFF, Alarm: RESET
+- (Moderate Level (Sensor Value > 50 and ≤ 80))->Input: 70->Output: Motor: OFF, Alarm Status: OFF
+- (Low Level (Sensor Value ≤ 50))->Input: 30->Output: Motor Status: ON,Alarm Status: OFF

 ### Challenges and Insights